msv-lab/llm-play/README.md

 ## Evaluation

-The evaluation mode is enabled with the `-e` option and evaluates previously computed responses against specified criteria.
+The evaluation mode is enabled with the `--evaluate` option and evaluates previously computed responses against specified criteria.

 To evaluate the responses stored in the output directory by checking if they are equal to a specific value, i.e. `Beijing`, use: